andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

 ```

 ## Accessing
 Use the variable name to access the value of a variable.
 Python will get the variable value from memory and put it place of the name.
+Tying to access a variable that does not exist will result in an error.

 ```python
 print(number)  # -> 10